nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/javaFxTutorialPart4.md

 # Rebuilding the Scene using FXML

-Scene Builder is a tool developed by Oracle and currently maintained by Gluon.
+Scene Builder is a tool developed from Oracle and currently maintained from Gluon.
 It is a What-You-See-Is-What-You-Get GUI creation tool.
 [Download](https://gluonhq.com/products/scene-builder/#download) the appropriate version for your OS and install it.

 Create the following files in `src/main/resources/view`: